Nipodemos/getx/README.md

 # Why Getx?

 1- Many times after a Flutter update, many of your packages will break.
 Sometimes compilation errors happen, errors often appear that there are still no answers about, and the developer needs to know where the error came from, track the error, only then try to open an issue in the corresponding repository, and see its problem solved.
-Get centralizes the main resources for development (State, dependency and route management), allowing you to add a single package to your pubspec, and start working.
-After a Flutter update, the only thing you need to do is update the Get dependency, and get to work.
-Get also resolves compatibility issues.
+GetX™ centralizes the main resources for development (State, dependency and route management), allowing you to add a single package to your pubspec, and start working.
+After a Flutter update, the only thing you need to do is update the GetX™ dependency, and get to work.
+GetX™ also resolves compatibility issues.
 How many times a version of a package is not compatible with the version of another, because one uses a dependency in one version, and the other in another version?
-This is also not a concern using Get, as everything is in the same package and is fully compatible.
+This is also not a concern using GetX™, as everything is in the same package and is fully compatible.

 2- Flutter is easy, Flutter is incredible, but Flutter still has some boilerplate that may be unwanted for most developers, such as `Navigator.of(context).push (context, builder [...]`.
-Get simplifies development.
+GetX™ simplifies development.
 Instead of writing 8 lines of code to just call a route, you can just do it: `Get.to(Home())` and you're done, you'll go to the next page.
 Dynamic web urls are a really painful thing to do with Flutter currently, and that with GetX is stupidly simple.
 Managing states in Flutter, and managing dependencies is also something that generates a lot of discussion, as there are hundreds of patterns in the pub.
 But there is nothing as easy as adding a ".obs" at the end of your variable, and place your widget inside an Obx, and that's it, all updates to that variable will be automatically updated on the screen.

 3- Ease without worrying about performance.
 Flutter's performance is already amazing, but imagine that you use a state manager, and a locator to distribute your blocs/stores/controllers/ etc. classes.
 You will have to manually call the exclusion of that dependency when you don't need it.
 But have you ever thought of simply using your controller, and when it was no longer being used by anyone, it would simply be deleted from memory?
 That's what GetX does.
 With SmartManagement, everything that is not being used is deleted from memory, and you shouldn't have to worry about anything but programming.
 You will be assured that you are consuming the minimum necessary resources, without even having created a logic for this.